anisraj/Contacts_App/README.md

     Used data binding, from XML called ViewModel's functions
 4) LiveData -
     Used LiveData for getting contacts data from ViewModel.
-    Also in ContactDetailsActivity used LiveData for listening UI action methods , which are called from XML through data binding.
+    Also in ContactDetailsActivity used LiveData for listening UI actions using ENUM , which are called from XML through data binding.
     Observed LiveData from view
 5) Animation -